 The Robusta bean grows exclusively in the Eastern hemisphere, primarily in Africa and Indonesia.
 Today, Vietnam has become the largest producer and exporter of Robusta coffee — accounting for over 40% of the world’s production.

-Do not mistake ‘cheap’ with lesser quality.
+Do not mistake ‘cheap’ for lesser quality.
 Yes, Arabica beans have a smoother taste, but this does not make them superior!
 Robusta beans have countless attributes, such as:

 It all comes down to the needs and wants of your target audience.
 If your customer is looking for sweet aromatic coffee, Arabica is the way to go; but if your clients love the strong taste of traditional Italian espresso, then you should purchase Robusta.